Open-EO/openeo-python-client/docs/udf.rst

     :caption: Example UDF code ``smooth_savitzky_golay.py``
     :name: savgol_udf

-The method signature of the UDF is very important, because the backend will use it to detect the type of UDF.
+The method signature of the UDF is very important, because the back-end will use it to detect the type of UDF.
 This particular example accepts a :py:class:`~openeo.rest.datacube.DataCube` object as input and also returns a :py:class:`~openeo.rest.datacube.DataCube` object.
 The type annotations and method name are actually used to detect how to invoke the UDF, so make sure they remain unchanged.